 Building Cold-Weather Friendly Roosts

 Chickens are most vulnerable to cold, frostbite, and hypothermia at night – especially when roosts are narrow.
 Why?
-Narrow roosts mean that instead of roosting on top of a surface- allowing their feathers to cover their feet – thin roosts require grip.
+Narrow roosts mean that instead of roosting on top of a surface- allowing their feathers to cover their feet – toes are curled around the roost, extending away from the warmth of feathers and body heat.
 This grip exposes toes to potential frostbite.
 Winterize your chicken coop by replacing any narrow roosts with a wider boards- such as the broad side of a 2 x 4.

 Insulate, Insulate, Insulate.

 Insulation is a fundamental and basic way to winterize your chicken coop- and it doesn’t have to be fancy!
 Scrap boards, poly-insulation, or foam can be attached to the interior walls of your chicken coop to help keep drafts out and warmth in.
-Save on adding coop insulation by checking out a Habitat for Humanity ReStore- where HH resells donated building supplies for a fraction of the price of new.
+Save on adding coop insulation by checking out a Habitat for Humanity ReStore- where you can find donated building supplies for a fraction of the price of new.
 Leftover insulation is a common donation- and very affordable!

 Spray Foam Gaps

-Stand in your coop on a rainy day, does water leak in?
+The best way to determine how to better insulate your coop is to stand in your coop on a rainy, windy day, does water leak in?
+The entry of water is a red fleg that drafts enter via the same route.
+Mark the locations and return, when dry, the plug the gaps with spray foam insulation.
 Locating these vulnerable spots can help you winterize your coop and prolong its life.
 Any extra spray foam can be sprayed between wall panels to increase their insulative capacity.

 Of course, keeping your coop warm during cold winter months is only part of keeping your flock of hens laying eggs throughout the winter.
 In addition to applying these techniques to keep your coop warm and comfortable, one of the best techniques to keep your hens laying in the winter is by extending the daylight hours.
 Chickens stop laying eggs in the winter due not only to cold but also in response to the shortened amount of daylight during the winter when days are shorter.

-Artificial lighting is effective, and if full-spectrum light is provided in your coop that extends the hours of light to 12 to 14 hours, you can expect your hens to keep laying eggs all winter.
-In my experience, flocks of chickens tend to produce about half as many eggs in the winter as they do in the summer, partly due to some hens not laying it all, while others lay less frequently under artificial light.
+In my experience, backyard flocks of chickens that are kept under light tend to produce about half as many eggs in the winter as they do in the summer, partly due to some hens not laying it all, while others lay less frequently under artificial light.
 (Breed seems to be a factor as well, as some breeds of chicken – and some individuals – will respond differently to the added light.)